How To Improve Your Posture to Improve Your GERD

 Sleeping on your back puts the LES and opening to the stomach on the same level.
-The least bit of stomach pressure from bloating will easily push stomach contents into the esophagus.
+The slightest bit of stomach pressure from bloating will easily push stomach contents into the esophagus.

-Raising the head of the bed by 10 to 15 degrees will allow you to sleep on either side as well as your back.
+Raising the head of the bed by 10 to 15 degrees will allow you to sleep on either side and your back.
 Just place some blocks under the head of the bed to raise it to the proper level.
-Be careful though as this may damage your bed.
+Be careful, though, as this may damage your bed.

-If this is not possible, bed wedges are a simple, cost-effective solution to properly raise the body to advantageous position for sleeping.
+If this is not possible, bed wedges are a simple, cost-effective solution to raise the body to an advantageous position for sleeping correctly.

 Never sleep on your stomach.